 - Cheating: to cheat is, in an academic context, "to take an examination or test in a dishonest way, as by improper access to answers."
 Cheating may also occur in the context of other academic assignments. - Plagiarism: "the unauthorized use or close imitation of the language and thoughts of another author and the representation of them as one's own original work."
 This concept may apply to any kind of intellectual property. - Fabrication: to fabricate is, in this context, "to fake; forge (a document, signature, etc.)."
-Fabrication is commonly associated with the falsified research findings.
+Fabrication is most commonly associated with falsified research findings.

 Other forms of academic misconduct may include unauthorized collaboration or submitting the same paper or portions of the same paper to two different courses without the consent of both instructors.
-The university will provide extensive publicly accessible examples of and information about forms of academic misconduct (see section C, below).